Chula Vista Water Quality at a Glance

 City Requirements:

-Contact your water provider or the City’s Conservation Section at (619) 409-3893 for current restrictions, conservation program information, and landscape ordinance requirements.
+Contact your water provider or the City’s Conservation Section at (619) 409-3893 for current restrictions, conservation programme information, and landscape ordinance requirements.
+Our live boil water tracker carries any urgent California water alerts as they are issued.

 Quality News About Your Water